-- When the linked file contains Link metadata and the path specified in the Include attribute lives within the project directory.
+- The linked file contains Link metadata and the path specified in the Include attribute lives within the project directory, or

-- When the linked file duplicates a file which exists within the project hierarchy
+- The linked file duplicates a file which exists within the project hierarchy, or

-- When the linked file contains Link metadata and the Link path is a relative path outside of the solution explorer hierarchy.
+- The linked file contains Link metadata and the Link path is a relative path outside of the project hierarchy, or

 - The link path is rooted

 To add an existing item as a link, use the Project->Add Existing Item menu (or the context menu), select a file, and choose "Add as Link" from the drop down on the Add button.
 As long as there are no conflicting files, this will create a link

 in the folder selected in Solution Explorer.
 If there is already a file with the same name, or if a link to the file is already in the project, the link will not be added.